eukaprotech/localserver/README.md

 * The server does not allow slashes in route parameters regardless of how you define the constraint.
 In case you require parameters with slashes, utilise query parameters.
 * If both the server and client are on the same device, avoid letting the server overwrite the files sent by the client; definitely this will corrupt the transfer of the files.
 * The server can handle multiple clients through multithreading.
 * One of the applications of this server would be creating a local media server; whereby you can share/browse media files from a device.
-Any frequently required resources such as javascript or css files can be bundled in an android app under the assets folder and returned to clients using ResponseHandler.asset("file name");.
+Any frequently required resources such as javascript or css files can be bundled in an android app under the assets folder and returned to clients using ```javascript ResponseHandler.asset("file name");```.